-- Putting the focus on the bare necessities provokes reactions by stakeholders.
-Just like the designers do, when they remove until too little remains.
-It was quite easy to spot what really mattered to the stakeholders once it was removed.
+- Delivering the bare necessities provokes reactions by stakeholders.
+It becomes quite easy to spot if something really mattered once it was removed.

-- In our creative phase from stars to tree we looked closely for common interaction patterns, shareable components and common structures.
-We simplified our design by reusing such assets and we saved on testing by isolating them into common code.
+- Common interaction patterns, shareable components and common structures simplified our design and we saved on testing by isolating them into common code.

-- If you deliver as little as you dare to support a process and let users work with it, you see what they really need.
+- Deliver as little as you dare to support a process and let users work with it.
+You can see what they really need.

-- However, what you deliver needs to create a great experience to the users from the beginning.
-It must be promising so they are willing to invest into future enhancements.
+- What you deliver must be promising so users are willing to invest into future enhancements.

 - Ask your users and let them do what they are supposed to do with your product, observe them and learn what you need to add (compare with these articles: killing or curing and user story shopping).